WHAT CAUSES GLAZE TO CRACKLE ON POTTERY?

 Refractory Component | It helps to stiffen the glaze.
 It keeps the pottery from breaking when being fired. |

 The glass former component is also known as Silica and it is mostly sand as this quantifiable naturally forms glass when heated to extremely high temperatures.
 Silica sand is the desired material to use for the sand component.
 It is easily available through commercial mining and it saves cost.
-Silica can be gotten naturally from quartz, sandstone, sand, or flint, or it can be manufactured as silica oxide.
-When making your crackle glaze, you can add products like quartz or flint to increase the glaze adhesion ration to the clay body of your piece.
+Silica can be obtained naturally from quartz, sandstone, sand, or flint, or it can be manufactured as silica oxide.
+When making your crackle glaze, you can add products like quartz or flint to increase the glaze adhesion ratio to the clay body of your piece.
 Because Silica is a mined product, it is deemed to be purer than the sand that comes from surface sources.
-This ensures that the glaze manufacturer the ability to control all aspects of pottery when preparing different types of crackle glazes.
+This ensures that the glaze manufacturer has the ability to control all aspects of pottery when preparing different types of crackle glazes.

 Flux is the melting agent that binds the crackle glaze to the body of the clay.
 It helps in lowering the melting point of silica.
 Flux is necessary for the glaze because it acts as a glue to hold the glaze onto the pottery piece.
 Without it, the glaze will melt out during the high temperatures involved in the kiln.
 Glaze must adhere to the piece during firing or be redone completely.
 If the glaze does not adhere properly, then the piece may be ruined.
 Sodium, calcium, and potassium are common materials added to glaze as flux.